 Lets look at how to clean paving slabs with bleach and water

-You can watch a quick 2 minute video on how to clean your paving slabs with bleach and water below or follow the easy to understand step-by-step instructions with photos below the video.
+You can watch a quick 2 minute video on how to clean your paving slabs with bleach and water.
+Or simply follow the easy to understand step-by-step instructions with photos below the video.
 The method we have shown if for cleaning natural stone paving slabs.
 You could also use this method for cleaning concrete or clay block paving with bleach and water.

 Step-by-step instructions on how to clean paving slabs with bleach and water.

 Please follow the instruction below on how to clean paving slabs with bleach & water to achieve perfectly clean and weed free paving slabs.

 Begin by removing all patio furniture and plant pots from the paved area we are going to clean with bleach.

 Any items that are unmovable such as large pots or planters should be covered with fleece or sheeting to stop the bleach damaging and killing the plants from slashes.

 Sweep clean the area to remove all loose dirt

 Sweep the whole paved area clean to remove any loose dirt.
 Our paving slabs were covered in rotting leaves and old weeds.

 Pick out any larger weeds as you sweep the area.
 You could use a weeding tool to remove the weeds or just pull them out by hand.
 It depends how infested with weeds the paving slabs are.
 Smaller weeds that are difficult to remove may be left as the bleach will kill these weeds when applied.